 24. The nurse is assisting the client with a crutch in walking starting with the four-point gait.
 Which of the following procedures is used for a four-point gait?

 a) Move the left crutch and the right foot forward.

 c) Advance the affected leg and crutches together.

 d) Move the right crutch forward followed by the left foot.

 25. The nurse is assisting the client and noted tenderness and focal pain at the tailbone.
 Which of the following conditions would the nurse suspect?

 d) Muscular dystrophy

-a) Monitor duration of stiffness and not the intensity to determine when to perform ROM.
+a) Monitor the duration of stiffness and not the intensity to determine when to perform ROM.

 b) When swallowing is difficult, give semi-solid foods instead of liquids to lessen the risk of choking.